-Fracture prediction methods may be useful for patients with diabetesMay 31st, 2011 in Diseases, Conditions, Syndromes /
+Fracture prediction methods may be useful for patients with diabetesMay 31, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Use of established fracture prediction methods in older patients with type 2 diabetes mellitus (DM) found that scores from these methods were associated with hip and nonspine fracture risk, and a certain score associated with higher risk of fracture compared to persons without DM, according to a study in the June 1 issue of JAMA.
 Because patients with type 2 DM often have higher levels of bone mineral density (BMD), it has been uncertain the applicability of fracture risk screening methods typically used for patients with lower levels of BMD.